 When it comes to studying in Japan, Tokyo is an obvious choice as the largest metropolitan area in Japan with many schools, but there are plenty of other options throughout the country.
 For example, some other popular destinations are Osaka, Kyoto, Fukuoka, and even Hokkaido!

 You may be concerned that if you study in a region away from Tokyo you might learn only the regional dialect, but no worries!
 All the Japanese language schools teach their students hyoujungo (標準語), which is considered standard Japanese.

 And since we’re on that topic, studying Japanese in a language school is far from being the only option for people who want to study in Japan.
 Here are a few ways that you can learn.

-The classic, the tried-and-true way to start studying in Japan: going through a Japanese language schools seems a bit obvious, but we couldn’t possibly skip it!
+The classic, the tried-and-true way to start studying in Japan: going through a Japanese language school seems a bit obvious, but we couldn’t possibly skip it!
 With literally hundreds of language schools to choose from, picking the right one is more difficult than one would think!

 Go!
 Go!
 Nihon’s specialty is helping students find the perfect language school for their situation, plan, and preferences.
 We know exactly how hard it can be, so don’t hesitate to get in touch if you want some help.